 In children, 2-3 mL/kg of nonionic contrast is preferred.
 For a satisfactory study, a systolic blood pressure above 90 mm Hg is needed.
 In order to save time, the contrast can be injected at the time of the initial resuscitation.
 Unstable patients who are emergently taken to the operating room, should be stabilized first and undergo one-shot IVU in the operating room once they are stabilized.
 The major limitation of intravenous pyelography (IVP) is that it can seldom, by itself, define the full extent of the injury.

-For stable patients, renal injury can be most accurately and completely imaged and staged using computed tomography (CT).[11, 12] CT imaging is both sensitive and specific for demonstrating parenchymal lacerations and urinary extravasations, delineating segmental parenchymal infarcts, and determining the size and location of the surrounding retroperitoneal hematoma and/or associated intra-abdominal injury (spleen, liver, pancreas, and bowel).
+For stable patients, renal injury can be most accurately and completely imaged and staged using computed tomography (CT).[16, 17] CT imaging is both sensitive and specific for demonstrating parenchymal lacerations and urinary extravasations, delineating segmental parenchymal infarcts, and determining the size and location of the surrounding retroperitoneal hematoma and/or associated intra-abdominal injury (spleen, liver, pancreas, and bowel).

 CT imaging has largely replaced the once standard IVU and arteriography.
 In the acute setting, CT scanning has completely replaced arteriography because it can also accurately delineate segmental and major arterial injuries.
 The present role of arteriography, however, is with delayed renal bleeding or delayed arteriovenous fistula formation, for which super-selective arterial embolization is used.
 Renal artery occlusion and global renal infarct are noted on CT scans by lack of parenchymal enhancement or a persistent cortical rim sign.
 Although reliable for demonstrating renal infarct, the disadvantage to using the rim sign is that it is usually not seen until at least 8 hours after injury.

-In recent years, fast-scanning and image-reconstructing helical CT scanners have been introduced.
-Turnaround times for abdominal trauma imaging are now in the 10-minute range.
+The advent of fast-scanning and image-reconstructing helical CT scanners has reduced turnaround times for abdominal trauma imaging to the 10-minute range.
 Seventy to 90 seconds before initiating helical CT scanning, 150-180 mL of intravenous contrast is given at 2-4 mL per second.
 Helical CT imaging is so quick (usually under 2 min) that only the arterial phase (20-30 seconds) and the early cortical phase (40-70 seconds) of the kidney are obtained.
 Arterial-phase imaging helps delineate any renal artery injury, while the early cortical phase still misses most parenchymal injuries.

 Advantages are that it (1) allows unsurpassed functional and anatomic assessment of the kidneys and urinary tract, (2) helps establish the presence or absence of 2 functional kidneys, and (3) allows for the diagnosis of concurrent injuries.